 Maintenance agreements: the recurring revenue engine

-Why this matters: maintenance customers call you first when something breaks, spend more over their lifetime, and smooth out seasonal revenue dips.
+Why it matters: maintenance customers call you first when something breaks, spend more over their lifetime, and their fees smooth out the slow months between peak seasons.
+Renewal rates are typically 90%+, so once someone signs up, they tend to stay.

 A tool like Tofu lets you track service history per client and send invoices right from the job site, so nothing falls through the cracks between the tune-up and the follow-up.